So you want to start weight training?

 If your main objective for weight training is to gain strength, you are going to want a barbell.
 Like dumbbells, barbells allow you to quickly progress because of the ability to add small increments of weight.
 But with a barbell, you will be able to add more weight and go heavy since the barbell is very durable and stable.
 Barbells are great for performing large, compound exercises such as deadlifts, bench presses, squats, and rows.
 However, if you are working out at home, it is highly advised that for your safety you use a use a rack to deload heavy weights.
 The downside to barbells?
 Barbells require the more space and a rack if you plan on doing heavy sets.

 The best weight training routine would idealistically involve all three of the tools.
-If you need help deciding on which strength training equipment in Fort Worth would best suit your needs, stop by Fitness HQ and one of our knowledgeable staff members can assist you.
+If you need help deciding on which strength training equipment in Dallas would best suit your needs, stop by Fitness HQ and one of our knowledgeable staff members can assist you.

 Talk to a Fitness Consultant Today:|